 Teacher Education Assistance for College and Higher Education Grant (TEACH Grant)

-The U.S. Department of Education's TEACH Grant Program provides funds to students who are completing or who plan to complete coursework that is required to begin a career in teaching (undergraduates at UNL who are admitted into a Teacher Education Program meet this requirement), and who agree to teach full-time for at least four years as a highly qualified teacher; at a school servicing low-income students; and in a high-need field.
+The U.S. Department of Education's TEACH Grant Program provides funds to students who are completing or who plan to complete coursework that is required to begin a career in teaching (undergraduates at Nebraska who are admitted into a Teacher Education Program meet this requirement), and who agree to teach full-time for at least four years as a highly qualified teacher; at a school servicing low-income students; and in a high-need field.
 Additional information can be found here.

 Iraq and Afghanistan Service Grant